 - 140 grams almond meal about 1 ⅔ cup

 - 107 grams egg whites, room temperature about 3 large eggs

 - In a medium bowl, scale the 140g almond meal and 124g powdered sugar.
 Sift both of them into a larger bowl and discard any large pieces.
 Set aside.

 - In a stand mixing bowl, add the 107g room temperature egg whites and begin whisking on medium speed (speed 3-4) for 1-2 minutes.
 When the whites get foamy, add the cream of tartar.

 - Very slowly, begin adding the 110g sugar by the spoonful, sprinkling it into the whites as they whip.
 When all of the sugar is added increase the speed to medium high (speed 5-6).
-Whip for about 6-7 minutes or until stiff peaks have formed.
-Stop mixing.
+Whip for about 6-7 minutes or until stiff peaks form.

 - Add the whipped egg whites to a large bowl.